Texas Layoffs — June 2008

 Largest Layoffs

-The single largest action involved ACS Business Process Solutions - Ft.
+The largest notice was filed by ACS Business Process Solutions - Ft.
 Worth at its Fort Worth facility, reporting 450 affected workers.
 CWork Wireless followed with 355 workers.

 Trend & Outlook